 In terms of theoretical learning, Harley Academy provide all of this through distance learning on their custom e-learning system.

-Harley Academy (L7Cert): One-day face-to-face foundation training, virtual e-learning for all module content and assignment submission, a two-hour exam.
+Harley Academy (L7Cert): One-day face-to-face foundation training, digital e-learning for all module content, short essays and and a two-hour exam.

 The 40+ hours of hands-on training is also far more flexible insofar as students can choose how to coordinate it.
-Students either organise mentoring with an approved clinician in a recognised clinic of their choice, or those without their own mentor can book 1:1 training days at the Harley Academy Clinics in London, Liverpool or Manchester.
-As such, the Level 7 Certificate suits both brand new practitioners as well as skilled aesthetic practitioners who wish to certificate their pre-existing experience.
+Students can book 1:1 training days at the Harley Academy Clinics in London, Liverpool or Manchester.
+As such, the L7Cert suits both brand new practitioners as well as skilled aesthetic practitioners who wish to certificate their pre-existing experience.

 How much does Cosmetic Training Cost?